BasiaBujnik/charity/500_hackathon/teoria.md

+## Let us test ourselves

 Client supplied NFRs for the App:

-    **NFR1**: 95th percentile for all HTTP calls should be below 1200 ms. Valid for load NFR1.
+    **NFR1**: 95th percentile for all HTTP calls should be below 1200 ms. Valid for load NFR2.

     **NFR2**: System should support 10 users buying products - errors thrown 0%.